To the Members of SANGAM HEALTH CARE PRODUCTS LIMITED.

 Report on the Financial Statements

-We have audited the accompanying financial statements of Sangam Health Care ProductsLimited ("the Company") which comprise the Statement of Financial Position as at March 31 2019 and theStatement of Profit and Loss and the Cash Flow Statement for the yearthen ended and a summary of significant accounting policies and other explanatoryinformation.
+We have audited the accompanying financial statements of SANGAM HEALTH CARE PRODUCTSLIMITED which comprise the Statement of Financial Position as at March 31 2019 and theStatement of Profit and Loss and Other Comprehensive for the year ended 31stMarch 2019 and a summary of significant accounting policies and other explanatoryinformation.

 Management's Responsibility for the Financial Statements

 Management is responsible for the preparation of these financial statements that give atrue and fair view of the financial position and financial performance of the Company inaccordance with the Indian Accounting Standards referred to in Section 133 of theCompanies Act 2013 ("the Act").
 This responsibility includes the designimplementation and maintenance of internal control relevant to the preparation andpresentation of the financial statements that give a true and fair view and are free frommaterial misstatement whether due to fraud or error.

 Our responsibility is to express an opinion on these financial statements based on ouraudit.
 We conducted our audit in accordance with the Standards on Auditing issued by theInstitute of Chartered Accountants of India.
 Those Standards require that we comply withethical requirements and plan and perform the audit to obtain reasonable assurance aboutwhether the financial statements are free from material misstatement.